AFRICAN HERITAGE UNIVERSE

 PLO Lumumba

-"Without you, African mothers, there would have been no us - African fathers, sons and daughters."
+"Without you, Afrikan mothers, there would have been no us - Afrikan fathers, sons and daughters."

 Yosef Ben-Jochannan